 Companies cannot afford their products to fail in the present era of fierce competition and unpredictable market conditions.
 However, because of applications' complexity and development, businesses frequently run a high risk of failure.
 Shift-left testing is being promoted or used by many DevOps teams due to the need to lower risk and increase the likelihood of success – streamlining the DevOps lifecycle.
-Let's examine why does DevOps recommend shift-left testing principles.
+Let's examine why DevOps recommends shift-left testing principles.

 What is Shift-Left Testing?“Test early and test often” is the catchphrase for shift-left testing.
 The theory is that when businesses employ the conventional waterfall workflow of planning, designing, programming, and testing, significant faults are not discovered until near the conclusion of the production phase.
 However, if businesses began testing earlier and more frequently throughout the software development life cycle (SDLC), such issues would be simpler to find, less expensive, and less troublesome when fixed.

 Shift-left methodologies improve a company's chances of creating a more successful, high-quality product by utilizing the DevOps techniques of continuous testing and continuous development.

-Why does DevOps Recommend Shift-Left Testing Principles?Let’s look at some reasons why does DevOps recommend shift-left testing principles:
+Why does DevOps Recommend Shift-Left Testing Principles?Let’s look at some reasons why DevOps recommends shift-left testing principles:

 1. Lower CostsThe earlier flaws are discovered, the less expensive they are to fix.
 Again, the price varies depending on the bug.
 Normal defects typically cost roughly 30 times more to remedy in production, whereas security bugs might cost up to 60 times more to resolve later on.
 Any bug discovery earlier in the lifecycle process, especially any security flaws discovered, aids a corporation in reducing risk and avoiding high unforeseen costs.

 2. Launch on Anticipated Release DatesThe necessity to postpone a product's release date is one of the numerous expensive effects of late problem discovery.
 Due to this, businesses are forced to choose between delaying the launch of a product or releasing flawed software.
 Companies can avoid this undesirable situation by adopting shift left testing.

 3. Better Quality SoftwareOperations can establish testing and deployment procedures when they "shift left" to collaborate with development.
 Shift-left testing enables a business to create a better final product.
 The ability of the shift left principle to foresee issues is another factor that affects product quality.
 The viewpoint employed with the present, conventional workflow is insufficient for this.

 A company's ability to create a better product from the bottom up is supported when it focuses on prevention rather than trying to identify issues after they have already occurred.

 4. Increased Competitive AdvantageLaunching a high-quality product on schedule is crucial for the survival of many businesses, not just for success.
 Shift-left testing practices are encouraged by DevOps since they contribute to a product's overall success.

 Companies can fulfill deadlines and substantially cut costs when shift-left testing prevents issues, enhances product quality, and increases productivity throughout product development.
 A corporation invests in its present and future success when it devotes time and resources to utilizing shift-left testing in its software development process.

 What are the benefits of shift left testing?Shift-left testing, to put it simply, is a methodology that pushes programmers to test their code as early as possible.
 By catching errors and faults early on, the likelihood that they may cause issues downstream is decreased.

 2. Create Cleaner, Higher-Quality CodeBecause they are difficult to fix, faults that are detected later in the process can go unfixed.
-Bugs can be fixed if they are discovered early, resulting in a final product with higher-quality performance and code in comparison to requirements and expectations.
+Bugs can be fixed if discovered early, resulting in a final product with higher-quality performance and code than requirements and expectations.

 3. Coordinate Bug ResolutionSince testing starts with the initial build, shift-left encourages better collaboration between developers and testers.
-Shift-left testing is the most effective method for aligning testing and development in a situation when speed and good quality are required.
+Shift-left testing is the most effective method for aligning testing and development when speed and good quality are required.

-4. Ensure Customer SatisfactionThe code delivered at the conclusion of the development cycle and is put into production is cleaner, higher quality, and more stable when using a shift-left strategy.
+4. Ensure Customer SatisfactionThe code delivered at the conclusion of the development cycle and put into production is cleaner, higher quality, and more stable when using a shift-left strategy.
 Users don't have to wait for new versions because they can go into production with little to no obvious faults.
 That's not all, though.
 Shift left testing has other advantages, such as:

 - It speeds up feedback loops, allowing developers to receive instant feedback on their code and make modifications or adjustments immediately.